bonbon123123/bomberman/README.md

 <image src="/images/bomberman_4.PNG">

-Goal of the game is to destroy all enemies and proceed thru the door hinnde under one of the blocks.
+The game's goal is to destroy all enemies and proceed thru the door hidden under one of the blocks.